javaplus/DockerKubesDojo/labs/kube_deploy_cloud_app.md

 ## Run the cloud-native-demo image in Kubernetes

-Next we want to run the **real** application in Kubernetes and not just this **tools** image.
+Next we want to run our application in Kubernetes.
 Open up a new Powershell or Bash window depending on your platform so we don't lose the console based dashboard we have running.

 **In a new console window** run the following to run the `cloud-native-demo` image as a container in Kubernetes: